Antibacterial Agents

 Penicillin Allergy

-For self-identified penicillin-allergic patients, it is suggested they be referred to an allergist for assessment and diagnosis, ideally when they are not acutely ill.
+For patients with self-identified penicillin allergy, it is suggested they be referred to an allergist for assessment and diagnosis, ideally when they are not acutely ill.
 Penicillin skin testing is useful in the prediction of Gell and Coombs type 1 hypersensitivity (IgE-mediated allergy).
 Typical symptoms of these reactions include hives, angioedema, shortness of breath, and drop in blood pressure.
 Approximately 1% to 3% of skin test-negative patients will react on subsequent challenge to penicillin and these reactions are typically mild.Evidence 2High Quality of Evidence (high confidence that we know true effects of the intervention).
 Sogn DD, Evans R 3rd, Shepherd GM, et al. Results of the National Institute of Allergy and Infectious Diseases Collaborative Clinical Trial to test the predictive value of skin testing with major and minor penicillin derivatives in hospitalized adults.
 Arch Intern Med.
 1992 May;152(5):1025-32.
-PubMed PMID: 1580706.
+PMID: 1580706.
 Macy E, Mangat R, Burchette RJ.
 Penicillin skin testing in advance of need: multiyear follow-up in 568 test result-negative subjects exposed to oral penicillins.
 J Allergy Clin Immunol.
 2003 May;111(5):1111-5.
-PubMed PMID: 12743578.
+PMID: 12743578.
 There is no utility of skin testing in predicting type 4 (cell-mediated) drug reactions.
 Red flags for these types of reactions include joint pain, fever, and desquamating or bullous rash.
 Penicillin should be avoided in the future if the patient has a history of these symptoms.

 Clear estimates of cross reactivity are limited by lack of high-quality controlled studies and by the fact that cephalosporins manufactured before 1980 are known to have been contaminated with penicillin.
 In a group of studies including only patients with confirmed penicillin allergy, on skin testing the reaction rate to cephalosporins was ~3.4%; this falls to 2% if studies published before 1980 are excluded.
 It must be remembered that cephalosporin allergy can occur independently of penicillin allergy.